 If MND is suspected is it important to refer the person to a neurologist expert in diagnosing motor neurone disease.
 A referral to a neurologist at one of the specialist MND Clinics is also advisable to confirm a diagnosis of MND.

-MND is a rare condition and most GPs will only see one or two people with it in their careers, so they are likely to think first of other conditions or causes for the symptoms.
+MND is a rare condition and most GPs will only see one or two people with it during their careers, so they are likely to think first of other conditions or causes for the symptoms.

 MND Australia has amended, with permission, the MND Association of England, Wales and Northern Ireland 'Red Flag diagnosis tool' for Australian GPs and health professionals, Painless, progressive weakness – Could this be motor neurone disease?
 The tool lists common MND signs and symptoms, prompts GPs to query MND and highlights the importance of initiating early referral to a neurologist.